jdunkerley/jdunkerley/AWS Certification.md

 Expert is another challenge altogether.
 It is a very tricky practical exam and can only be taken at an Inspire conference (there are now three of these allowing you three chances a year if you feel like jet setting!).
 The first thing to do is to read carefully the areas they are going to challenge you on (you receive details in advance of Inspire telling you the topics).
 I would then recommend doing the [weekly challenges](https://community.alteryx.com/t5/Weekly-Challenge/bd-p/weeklychallenge) and answering questions on the community to prepare.
 Finally, watch the live training on these topics and make sure you are happy with it.
 Finally, remember the format of the test.
 You only need to answer 3 questions correctly out of 5 available (you can answer up to 4).

 One last thing on Alteryx tests - they are open book.
-AWS ones were sat in an exam center with no internet access (ironic for a cloud exam!).
+AWS ones were sat in an exam centre with no internet access (ironic for a cloud exam!).
 The Alteryx ones (including expert) allow you to search the web.
-So my advice for expert is do the ones you are happy with straight away and get them done.
+So, my advice for expert is do the ones you are happy with straight away and get them done.
 Then you will hopefully have time to search the community or google for something similar to the question asked and then you can adapt to solve the problem at hand (it still won't be easy!).

 ## What's Next